qzq92/MediumArticleAnalyzer/README.md

     )
 ```

-3. Experimenting with RetrievalQA as chain and custom prompts:
+3. Experimenting with RetrievalQA as chain and custom prompts

 ```
     qa = RetrievalQA.from_chain_type(
         llm=llm_chatopenai,